Every school is required to publish specific information on its website to comply with The School Information Regulations 2016.

 Glazebuy CofE Primary School is committed to ensuring every child who is a registered pupil at our school is safe and feels safe while in our care.
 The elements of our policy are prevention, protection and support.
 Our policy applies to all pupils, staff, parents, governors, volunteers and visitors and provides clear direction about the expected behaviour and our legal responsibility to safeguard and promote the welfare of all children.

 The information below outlines the support that children receive in our school.

-There are many support services available in Warrington to help families, some are universal services available to eveybody, others target families with specific needs.
-The information below is a guide to services that are available as part of Warrington's Early Help Offer.
+There are many support services available in Warrington to help families, some are universal services available to everybody, others target families with specific needs.
+Click here for more information about services that are available as part of Warrington's Early Help Offer.

 Paper copies of information on our website can be requested free of charge from the School Office.